Join us for fundraising and fun at these upcoming events:

 Resident tuition in Uganda

-We have now sponsored many residents for Family Medicine tuition, at both Makerere University (5 active, 4 graduated) in Kampala and at Mbarara University of Science and Technology (1 graduate, 1 passed away three months before finishing).
+We have now sponsored many residents for Family Medicine tuition, at both Makerere University (11 total) in Kampala and at Mbarara University of Science and Technology (1 graduate, 1 passed away three months before finishing).
 In her application, Dr. Winnie Ayenro wrote: " I am a resilient and hardworking young doctor and will always go an extra mile to achieve my dreams and desires.
 I was especially interested in counseling people and working with vulnerable populations whose access to health care has so many limitations." and she has certainly proved this to be true!
 Listen to Dr. Lillian Mukisa, a past scholarship student, describe the importance of Family Medicine in her country: Family Medicine by the numbers, the impact of community-based training, how Family Medicine makes a difference, her passion for Family Medicine, and how your support for tuition helps.

 Rural training in Nepal